 I don’t think so.

-It might be helpful to develop the phrase “God’s will,” a bit.
+It might be helpful to develop the phrase “God’s will” a bit.
 My understanding of the Scripture is that God’s will is like a parent’s will—there are certain non-negotiable items.
 We might want to think of this as something like a core will.
 As a parent, let’s say your core will for your child involves some negatives (nothing illegal or immoral), and some positives (“treat people the way you want to be treated”).
-I’m obviously oversimplifying here but you get the point.
+I’m greatly oversimplifying here but you get the point.
 Now what if your child asks you if they can spend the night at their friend’s house?
-That’s not really an element of your core will but you ask a few questions and determine that it sounds okay and you give them permission.
+That’s not really an element of your core will but you ask a few questions and determine that it sounds okay and give them permission.
 They asked, it didn’t violate your will, so you allowed them to go.
 But the real point I want to make is that if your child didn’t ask, they wouldn’t have spent the night at your friend’s house because it wasn’t part of your will.

 I think that’s how it is with our asking.
 What we seem to stumble over is the thinking that God has everything in the universe totally lined out so that anything we might think of is already part of that plan or not part of it (and therefore against His will).
 I just don’t think that’s the case.
 More importantly, I don’t think you make a case from Scripture that it is.
 God gives us free will and a brain and He wants us to use both.
 There’s more to say about asking and Lord willing, I’ll address some more aspects in a future post.